Difegue/LANraragi/tools/Documentation/installing-lanraragi/source.md

 _Base software dependencies._

 {% hint style="info" %}
+If your package manager requires you to specify which ImageMagick version to install you need to choose version 7.
+{% endhint %}

+{% hint style="info" %}
 For macOS, you should be able to install the dependencies using Homebrew.
 {% endhint %}